 Focus on the merchants of death Nye hearings.
 Discuss how 1930s isolationism was strongly aimed at the factors that had supposedly led the United States into World War I.

 Examine the rise of Mussolini, Hitler, and the Japanese militarists.
 Consider why Americans were appalled by their doctrines, even if they did not want to fight them.
-See boxed quotes on pages 773 and 777.
+(See boxed quotes on pages 773 and 776.)

 Analyze the isolationist-internationalist debate, especially over lend-lease.
 Point out the isolationists’ argument that such aid would inevitably lead to war and the internationalists’ argument that helping Britain was the way to stay out of war.
 Consider whether FDR acted wisely in moving the United States closer to involvement.
-See boxed quotes on pages 774 and 784.
+(See boxed quotes on pages 774 and 784.)

 Discuss the causes of the Pacific war from the Japanese point of view.
 Consider whether the war was inevitable.

-Conduct a class debate over the following topic: for example, The United States Should Give Lend-Lease Aid to Great Britain.
+Conduct a class debate on a topic such as The United States Should Give Lend-Lease Aid to Great Britain.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Show students the following video: The Century—America’s Time (ABC Video in association with The History Channel), Volume II: 1936–1941: Over the Edge.
 “As Adolph Hitler’s feared Third Reich cuts a deadly path through Europe, Americans must weigh the option of becoming involved in another bloody, global conflict.”